Beet sugar factory: United States

-Sugar beets are grown in 11 states and represent 50-55% of the US domestic sugar production.
+Sugar beets are grown in 11 states and in 2014, represented 50-55% of the US domestic sugar production.
 Sugarcane accounts for about 45% of US domestic sugar production.
 In 1995 sugarcane was grown commercially in Florida, Hawaii, Louisiana, Texas, and Puerto Rico.
 In 2016 the last sugar plantation and mill of Hawaii closed down.

 United Kingdom

-Sugar beets were not grown on a large scale in the United Kingdom until the mid-1920s, when 17 processing factories were built, following war-time shortages of imported cane sugar.
-Before World War I, with its far-flung empire, the United Kingdom simply imported the sugar from the cheapest market.
-However, World War I had created a shortage in sugar, prompting the development of domestic production.
-The first sugar beet processing factory was built at Lavenham in Suffolk in 1860, but failed after a few years without the government support its counterparts on the continent received.
-By the end of the century sugar production had ceased and the factory was re-purposed as a store house for horse hair and matting.
-It was totally destroyed by fire in 1905 and today, no trace remains.
+Before World War I, the United Kingdom imported raw sugar from the cheapest market within its empire.
+The first sugar beet processing factory became operational at Lavenham in Suffolk in 1869.
+It failed, possibly because it lacked the government support that its counterparts on the continent received.
+By the end of the century, sugar production had ceased and the factory was re-purposed as a store house for horsehair and matting.
+In 1905 it was completely destroyed by a fire.

 The Dutch built the first successful factory at Cantley in Norfolk in 1912, and it was moderately successful since, because of its Dutch backing, it received Dutch bounties.
 Sugar beet seed from France was listed in the annual catalogues of Gartons Agricultural Plant Breeders from that firm's inception in 1898 until the first of their own varieties was introduced in 1909.

+When World War I created a shortage of sugar, it prompted the development of domestic sugar production.
 In 1915, the British Sugar Beet Society was formed to create an example of a domestic sugar beet industry for the purpose of obtaining government financing which was delivered by the British Sugar (Subsidy) Act 1925.
-The sugar beet industry in the United Kingdom was finally subsidized providing stability to the domestic industry that had experienced volatile shifts in profits and losses in the years since 1915.
-The British Power Alcohol Association was founded in 1924 to promote the use of beet for fuel.
-In 2009 British Sugar owned the remaining four sugar factories in the United Kingdom.
+The sugar beet industry in the United Kingdom was finally subsidized, providing stability to the domestic industry that had experienced volatile shifts in profits and losses in the years since 1915.
+In the 1920s 17 processing factories were built.
+The British Power Alcohol Association was founded in 1924 to promote the use of beets for fuel.

+In 1936, the British sugar beet industry was nationalized in the form of the British Sugar Corporation; this later returned to private ownership becoming British Sugar the sole beet processor in the UK.
+Following concentration of processing at a few sites by 2009 there were four sugar factories in the United Kingdom (three in East Anglia and one in East Midlands).
+The Wissington factory is the largest in Europe by the amount of sugar beet processed (3 million tonnes) a year.
+Wissington supplies over half of the UK's sugar.

 Russia

 References to the sugar manufacturing from beets in Russia date back to 1802.
-Jacob Esipov built the first Russian commercial factory producing sugar from beets in the Tula province.
-During the Soviet period, some particularly impressive advancements were made in seed development, of which the most useful was the development of frost-resistant sugar beet, further expanding the growing range of the sugar beet.
+Jacob Esipov built the first Russian commercial factory producing sugar from beets in the Tula Oblast.
+During the Soviet period, some particularly impressive advancements were made in seed development, of which the most useful was the development of frost-resistant sugar beet, further expanding the growing range of the sugar beets.